 Benefits of Regular Visits

 Throughout early years and schooling, physical exams are encouraged and required for children and adolescents.
-In some cases, individuals may be restricted from activities like sports or class trips based on a doctor’s sign off.
+In some cases, individuals may be restricted from sports or class trips based on a doctor’s sign-off.
 However, you rarely see individuals restricted from participation based on dental or vision prerequisites.
 As people grow out of their school years and no longer have an external check, capitulation to wellness standards may lag even further behind.

 Disregarding preventative care can have a slew of consequences, almost none of which are positive.
-When individuals don’t interface with their care providers on a regular basis, it limits the ability of doctors, nurses, dentists, and optometrists to provide the best information possible for the patient’s needs.
+When individuals don’t interface with their care providers regularly, it limits doctors, nurses, dentists, and optometrists to provide the best information possible for the patient’s needs.
 Though a person may not be experiencing any acute symptoms or conditions, they may be at risk for larger problems down the road.

 Lack of routine eye care can result in similar problems.
 Few people will seek out eye care unless they have noticeable problems with their vision, like the inability to read street signs or headaches after reading.
-However, it’s not always easy to identify vision problems — shifts in ability may occur so subtly they’re barely noticeable day-to-day.
-Regular eye appointments can keep tabs on an individual’s eyesight, as well as screen for conditions like astigmatisms and ocular melanoma.
+However, it’s not always easy to identify vision problems — shifts inability may occur so subtly they’re barely noticeable day-to-day.
+Regular eye appointments can keep tabs on an individual’s eyesight and screen for conditions like astigmatisms and ocular melanoma.